TataOgg/django-graphql-lab/README.md

 You could use `django manage.py seed <app> --number <number of dummy data generated>` for populating the database with fake data

+## Login
+The login is made in the tokenAuth mutation.
+The token provided should be set in the headers of the request as:
+`Authorization: JWT <token>`
+The user must be verified in order to make requests.
+You can force the verification directly in your db or copy the verification token shown in console.
+And user the verifyUser mutation.